jtmuller5/flutter_fast_cli/README.md

 Below is an incomplete list of all the things the Flutter Fast CLI does for you:
 - Sets up Sign In, Register, Forgot Password, and Profile screens
-- Adds a generic Feedback feature that works out-of-the-box with Firestore or Supabase
+- Adds a generic Feedback feature that works out-of-the-box with Firestore, Supabase, or Appwrite
 - Adds a settings screen with dark mode toggle
-- Adds a simple onboarding page view new users will see on account creation
+- Adds a simple onboarding view new users see on account creation
 - Creates an auto_route router and adds it to your MaterialApp
 - Introduces authentication based navigation and route guards
 - Creates an instance of [get_it](https://pub.dev/packages/get_it)